redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

         </div>
     </div>

-In this case we want to repeat our logo on each page for each language, so we repeated that slot at **site** level.
+In this case we want to repeat our logo on each page for each language, so we configured the site to repeat the slot at **site** level.

-Behind the scene, a slot is defined by an array so, when you print the logo slot, RedKite CMS prints all the blocks added to that slot.
+Behind the scenes, a slot is defined by an array, so when you print the logo slot, RedKite CMS prints all the blocks added to that slot.

 ## Define the pages created by RedKite CMS when a web site is started from a theme
-When someone will use the theme the first time he expects to have at least a page defined, so you must configure the theme to achieve that job.
+When a user uses the theme for the first time they would expect to have at least a page defined, so you must configure the theme to achieve this first page.
 This is pretty straightforward because you just need to add a **pages** key to your **plugin.json** file.
 Go back to that file and add the following pages key:

     // app/plugins/RedKiteCms/Theme/MyCustomTheme/plugin.json
     {